edamla/mediterraneanagency/_books/2021-09-01-you-are-not-alone.md

 and Islamic civilization of our past half-century.
-“You Are Not Alone,” brought to our cultural life by Mihrabad Publications’ 32nd edition, is an excellent novel that has the power to eliminate the prema- ture judgments of many people who have fallen into different views.
+“You Are Not Alone,” brought to our cultural life by Mihrabad Publications’ 32nd edition, is an excellent novel that has the power to eliminate the premature judgments of many people who have fallen into different views.
 <!--more-->